 Also at the Glacier Garden are fossils of shellfish and palm fronds which amazingly exist from more than 20 million years ago.

 As well as the natural attractions at the Glacier Garden, there are a range of interactive exhibits explaining the impact of climate change, as well as a mirror maze and an observation tower (currently closed) where you have some great views across Lucerne and Mount Pilatus.

 A visit to the Glacier Garden is certainly one of the more interesting things to do in Lucerne.
 It is located next to the Dying Lion Monument.

 If you are visiting Lucerne with kids, one of the top attractions is definitely the Swiss Transport Museum.
 In fact, even visitors without children will be absolutely fascinated by this brilliant museum dedicated to Switzerland’s transport history.

 The Swiss Transport Museum is located just by the lake and is all about things that go!
 Here you will learn all about planes, trains and automobiles and loads more!

 Static and interactive displays, rides and simulators, as well as an IMAX theatre and planetarium, make this Switzerland’s most popular museum.
-(A 50% discount on entry applies to Swiss Travel Pass holders.)

 The Swiss Transport Museum is also home to the Swiss Chocolate Adventure where you can learn about the history and manufacture of Swiss chocolate and even taste it!